talon-one/TalonOne.cs/docs/ManagementApi.md

             var userId = 789;  // long? | Filter results by user ID. (optional)
             var createdBefore = 2013-10-20T19:20:30+01:00;  // DateTime? | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the change creation timestamp.
 You can use any time zone setting.
 Talon.One will convert to UTC internally. (optional) var createdAfter = 2013-10-20T19:20:30+01:00;  // DateTime? | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the change creation timestamp.
 You can use any time zone setting.
-Talon.One will convert to UTC internally. (optional) var withTotalResultSize = true;  // bool? | When this flag is set, the result includes the total size of the result, across all pages.
-This might decrease performance on large data sets.  - When `true`: `hasMore` is true when there is a next page. `totalResultSize` is always zero. - When `false`: `hasMore` is always false. `totalResultSize` contains the total number of results for this query.  (optional) var managementKeyId = 789;  // long? | Filter results that match the given management key ID. (optional) var includeOld = true;  // bool? | When this flag is set to false, the state without the change will not be returned.
+Talon.One will convert to UTC internally. (optional) var withTotalResultSize = true;  // bool? | When this flag is set, the result includes the total number of results for this query.
+This might decrease performance on large data sets.  - When `true`: `totalResultSize` contains the total number of results for this query. - When `false`: Only `hasMore` is returned, and it is set to `true` when there are more results than shown on the page.  (optional) var managementKeyId = 789;  // long? | Filter results that match the given management key ID. (optional) var includeOld = true;  // bool? | When this flag is set to false, the state without the change will not be returned.
 The default value is true. (optional)

             try
             {
-                // Get audit logs for an account InlineResponse20042 result = apiInstance.GetChanges(pageSize, skip, sort, applicationId, entityPath, userId, createdBefore, createdAfter, withTotalResultSize, managementKeyId, includeOld);
+                // Get audit logs for an account InlineResponse20044 result = apiInstance.GetChanges(pageSize, skip, sort, applicationId, entityPath, userId, createdBefore, createdAfter, withTotalResultSize, managementKeyId, includeOld);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)